 - Gluten free

-- Refined flour free, Refined sugar free
+- Refined flour free,

-- no butter, no vegetable oil.
+- no vegetable oil.

 - It has oats, blueberry, coconut oil, almond flour, coconut sugar and your sorted. nothing else.

-HOW TO MAKE BLUEBERRY OAT BARS
+HOW TO MAKE HEALTHY BLUEBERRY OAT BARS

 These blueberry oats bars are simple to whip up and bake, because it is a simple one bowl recipe.
 Before the ingredients, just the tools you will need.

 - 7×7 pan or and 8×8.
 I used and 8×8 and my bars were a little thin.